 It seems like a good coping mechanism to me!

 Your child might be lonely, and that is why they have created an imaginary friend.

 Let’s face it, in terms of a coping mechanism, it is a very good one.
 The imaginary friend will be a sounding board for your child.

-You should keep an eye on this, especially if your child is feeling very lonely all of the time.
-Check-in with your child to see if they have any friends, and if they don’t, then make take some steps to get your child more friends.
+You should keep an eye on this, especially if your child feels very lonely all of the time.
+Check-in with your child to see if they have any friends, and if they don’t, then take some steps to get your child more friends.